Skip to content

 Hertfordshire Libraries service is 100 years old

-28 February 2025 marks 100 years since a countywide library service opened.
+28 February 2025 marked 100 years since a countywide library service opened.

 Whether you're a regular library visitor, a user of our many online resources, or someone who hasn’t thought about a library in a long time, join in the celebrations and discover more about what our modern library service has to offer.